-The currently supported frameworks are the 32-bit Windows and 64-bit Windows frameworks.
-Many organizations have aligned their entire offices around Microsoft operating systems, because of the reduction in training and support costs that come from a common, familiar computing environment across the office.
+The currently supported frameworks are the 32-bit Windows, 64-bit Windows, 32-bit Linux, and 64-bit Linux frameworks.
+Many organizations have aligned their entire offices around these operating systems, because of the reduction in training and support costs that come from a common, familiar computing environment across the office.
 These same benefits extend to the factory floor or test department.

-Thousands of 32-bit and 64-bit applications are running today on the Windows platforms, ranging from technical and engineering applications to complete manufacturing and financial solutions.
+Thousands of applications are running today on Windows and Linux platforms, ranging from technical and engineering applications to complete manufacturing and financial solutions.
 All of these tools can be leveraged to improve instrumentation systems.